 This is a general outline of the procedure for generating a new key pair.
 The following sections describe the process in more detail.

 Your key pair is now ready for use.
 You may also want to copy the public key to your server, either by copying it out of the ‘Public key for pasting into authorized_keys file’ box (see section 8.2.10), or by using the ‘Save public key’ button (section 8.2.9).
 However, you don't need to do this immediately; if you want, you can load the private key back into PuTTYgen later (see section 8.2.11) and the public key will be available for copying and pasting again.

 Section 8.3 describes the typical process of configuring PuTTY to attempt public-key authentication, and configuring your SSH server to accept it.

 Before generating a key pair using PuTTYgen, you need to select which type of key you need.
 PuTTYgen currently supports three types of key:

 The SSH-1 protocol only supports RSA keys; if you will be connecting using the SSH-1 protocol, you must select the first key type or your key will be completely useless.

 The SSH-2 protocol supports more than one key type.
-The two types supported by PuTTY are RSA and DSA.
+The types supported by PuTTY are RSA, DSA, and ECDSA.